-Myth-busting Facts and Revelations from
+Myth-busting Facts

 The gun lobby says, “Guns don’t kill people.
 People kill people.”
 But assaults with guns are twenty-three times more deadly than assaults with other weapons.
 Guns enable people to kill people – more efficiently and effectively than other weapons.